sebperre/wordle-clone/README.md

 - Yellow: The letter is in the word but in the wrong position.
 - Gray: The letter is not in the word.

-The game provides a new word each day (or each session in some versions).
+The game provides a new word each time you refresh the page.

 <p align="center">
   <img src="wordle-preview.png" />